(Make sure you read the contest overview first.)

 Go further: Extra points for math functions like difference, average/median/mean, prediction/probability, Overlay or compare data.

 Format: Submit as: scanned pdf of a hand-drawn document; electronic file such as xls, doc, jpg; URL for online interactive visualization e.g. Microsoft Sway, Tableau Public.
 Label file with your name and Ocean Fest Story Contest.
+You must also upload your data source, either as a spreadsheet, list, screenshot or other common format.

 Text: Up to 100 words per graph (apart from labels) may be included to give context or explanation to the data story.